 I’ll be honest, if I didn’t know the broad strokes of this story before reading this book, I’d think it was purely fiction.
 The way Bilton writes this, it reads like he was right there documenting everything as it happened.
 American Kingpin is one of very few books that I absolutely could not put down.
 While I find the subject matter interesting, the way Bilton unfolds this story is the most amazing part.

-Awhile back I listened to this episode of NPR’s The Indicator and was intrigued by the idea of the Fed’s Beige Book.
-I went looking for this book, thinking it’d be a pretty interesting read on occasion.
+Awhile back I listened to an episode of NPR’s The Indicator1 and was intrigued by the idea of the Fed’s Beige Book.
+I went looking for this “book”, thinking it’d be a pretty interesting read on occasion.
 I wasn’t wrong, but what I found was a site that is awfully dated.
 I understand it’s the government and keeping things nice and pretty isn’t exactly a priority.
 Needless to say, I thought it could use a refresh so I decided to do a quick mock up of a redesign.

 Airframe has non-stop action and intrigue from the beginning.
 I could not put this book down until it was over.
 Crichton does a great job of laying out the airline industry - manufacturers, operators, FAA, and everything in between - in a way that is awfully close to reality.
 I’ve worked in the airline industry for 6+ years so there could be a bit of bias creeping in when I say even the “data dumps” were interesting, but those few times are the only places where this story could be considering anything less than break-neck.

 Well, it never really left.
 I’m the one that left.
 I loved the space exploration part but that got old pretty fast.
 I played it on PS4 when it came out and it felt a bit shallow and underwhelming.
 Now I’m starting over on the Xbox One X and I have to admit, the 4K and HDR look amazing.
 This game now feels like what I was hoping for at release.